 - Graduation Audits and Awarding of Degrees are also dependent upon receipt of student grades by the deadline.

-Recording Last Date of Attendance Now Required for "F", "RF", 'NCR' and "I" Grades
+Recording Last Date of Attendance

+Recording Last Date of Attendance is now required for "F", "RF","NC", "NCR" and "I" Grades.
 Last date of attendance is not required for NF grades.